Surrogacy in USA

-The cost of surrogacy in USA depends on a list of factors like total number of IVF cycles performed, involvement of any sperm or egg donor to the arrangement, IVF medications, and cost of surrogate mother in USA.
+The cost of surrogacy in USA depends on a list of factors like the total number of IVF cycles performed, involvement of any sperm or egg donor in the arrangement, IVF medications, and cost of a surrogate mother in the USA.
 Hence, prospective parents should consider all these options before taking the first step forward.

 How surrogacy in USA works?

-Once the intended parents connect with one of our client coordinators, we will explain them in detail about all the procedures and professionals that may come along in their surrogacy journey.
-Afterwards, we will connect them with a surrogate mother in USA that gets finalized after taking in account their preferences and requirements.
+Once the intended parents connect with one of our client coordinators, we will explain to them in detail about all the procedures and professionals that may come along in their surrogacy journey.
+Afterward, we will connect them with a surrogate mother in USA that gets finalized after taking into account their preferences and requirements.